 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas used by children are accessible to everyone including those students with SEND.
 All areas of the school have wheelchair accessible classes.
 Students feel safe and in an environment where bullying is absolutely minimal and dealt with effectively.
 There is a named child protection officer, designated safeguarding officer (and deputy) and a named Child in Care teacher.
 All areas of the school are uplifting, positive and support learning.
 Teachers, Teaching Assistants and Lunch Time Supervisors focus on rewarding good behaviour to promote a positive learning environment.
-The environmental area is enjoyed by all classes allowing optimised access according to need.
-A trained teacher leads Wild Tribe Provision is made for pupils who need a quiet and supervised area when they are unable to cope during unstructured times.
+Provision is made for pupils who need a quiet and supervised area when they are unable to cope during unstructured times.
 Disabled toilets and medical bins are available.
 There are adults who are Team Teach trained.
 A Parent volunteer runs a weekly Gardening Club.
 Vast improvements are being made around the school grounds.
 Raised beds are more readily accessible to all children.
 A safe outdoor learning environment is available outside of the EYFS classroom.
 There are staff in school who have Team Teach training.

-outdoor learning sessions.
-The school team are actively seeking and reviewing transitional issues across the school environment. --- -- --
+The environmental area is enjoyed by all classes allowing optimised access according to need.
+A trained 'Wild Tribe' teacher leads outdoor learning sessions.
+The school team are actively seeking and reviewing transitional issues across the scho ol environment.